-RMPL is the home of BGS’s large scale rock deformation apparatus and specialises in standard (ISRM and ASTM) and bespoke geomechanical and rock physics testing, including measurement of strength (triaxial and uniaxial), deformability, thermal properties, geophysical properties, permeability, porosity and density.
+RMPL is the home of BGS’s large-scale rock deformation apparatus and specialises in standard (ISRM and ASTM) and bespoke geomechanical and rock physics testing.

 - MTS 815 Rock Testing System (4.6 MN capacity servo-controlled, hydraulic load frame)